Police arrest 2 suspected in robbery of 92-year-old woman

 QUINCY, Mass.
 (WHDH) – Quincy Police announced Saturday that they have arrested two people in connection with the Nov.
 19 robbery of a 92-year-old woman.

+Authorities say a state police trooper spotted the pair walking on Massachusetts Avenue in Boston around noon on Saturday.

-The 92-year-old suffered a broken sternum in the incident.
-She is currently recovering.
+The 92-year-old suffered a broken sternum in the incident, but her daughter says she is getting stronger everyday.
+She is hopeful the 92-year-old will be out of the hospital by next week.

+The two suspects are expected to be arraigned in court on Monday.

 This is a developing story; stay with 7News for the latest.